Skip to content

 Coming From Sihanoukville or the Cambodian Islands

 Traveling to Kampot from Koh Rong or Koh Rong Samloem usually starts with a ferry back to Sihanoukville, where most travelers continue the journey by minivan to Kampot.
+The drive usually takes around two hours, depending on traffic and road conditions.

 Typical minivan price: